kelu124/echomods/include/ppt_CLA.md

 * Contributor License Agreement (CLA), the original contributor retains copyright ownership of their contributions, but grants the project a broad set of rights such that the project can incorporate and distribute the contributions as it needs to.
 * a Copyright Assignment Agreement (CAA), the contributor actually transfers copyright ownership of the contributions to the project, who can then license it however they want since they own it

-* can assign the copyright in all contributions to the project owner;
-* can grant an irrevocable licence to allow the project maintainer to use the contribution.

 ## Why granting an irrevocable license?

 * Sustainable for the project